danklotz/openNotes/micro-reviews.md

 - [Isle of Dogs](https://www.imdb.com/title/tt5104604/?ref_=nm_flmg_act_5).
 Love the movie.
 It seems to be made with so much love.
 It is eye-catching, unique, creative and beautiful.
 The dogs are great too!

 - **J**
 - [James Bond: No time to die](https://www.imdb.com/title/tt2382320/?ref_=nm_flmg_act_6).
 I this this is a not particularly good movie of a not particularly good franchise.
-I did like the opening in Italy and some shots are beatiful.
+I did like the opening in Italy and some shots are beautiful.
 However, all in all it feels like a movie that should have been one hour long got a runtime of almost tree!
-- [John Wick 1-n](https://www.imdb.com/title/tt2911666/?ref_=fn_al_tt_1).
-Enjoyable mindless action that gets slightly worse with each iteration.
+- [John Wick 1-4](https://www.imdb.com/title/tt2911666/?ref_=fn_al_tt_1).
+Enjoyable mindless action.
+From the first to thirds the movies get slightly worse, but the 4th manages to be a class of its own (different, but as good as "numero uno").
+All of them are visual spectacles with little thought for story.
+The first is story-wise the best (what ever that means), and the last is the most visual stunning/best choreographed.
 - [Jungle Cruise](https://www.imdb.com/title/tt0870154/?ref_=hm_tpks_tt_i_1_pd_tp1_cp).
 Like "Pirates of the Caribbean" this movie about a Disney theme park ride, but it fails to capture the magic of the setting.

 - **K**